Jump to content

 3D photopolymerization

-In 1997, Maruo et al. developed the first application of TPA in 3D microfabrication.[15]
+In 1997, Maruo et al. developed the first application of two-photon absorption in 3D microfabrication.[15]
 In 3D microfabrication, a block of gel containing monomers and a 2-photon active photoinitiator is prepared as a raw material.
 Application of a focused laser to the block results in polymerization only at the focal spot of the laser, where the intensity of the absorbed light is highest.
 The shape of an object can therefore be traced out by the laser, and then the excess gel can be washed away to leave the traced solid.
 Photopolymerization for 3D microfabrication is used in a wide variety of applications, including microoptics,[16] microfluids,[17] biomedical implants,[18] 3D scaffolds for cell cultures[19] and tissue engineering.[20]

 Imaging